-Definition of Good Standing Agency Verification that issuer holds a state health care service plan license or insurance certificate of authority.
-Approved for applicable lines of business (e.g. commercial, small group, individual) DMHC Approved to operate in what geographic service areas DMHC Most recent financial exam and medical survey report DMHC Most recent market conduct exam CDI Affirmation of no material statutory or regulatory violations, including penalties levied, in the prior year in relation to any of the following, where applicable: Financial solvency and reserves DMHC and CDI Administrative and organizational capacity DMHC Benefit design State mandates (to cover and to offer) DMHC and CDI Essential Health Benefits (as of 2014) DMHC and CDI Copayments, deductibles, out-of-pocket maximums DMHC and CDI Actuarial value confirmation (classification of metal level as of 2014) DMHC and CDI Network adequacy and accessibility standards DMHC and CDI Provider contracts DMHC and CDI Language access DMHC and CDI Uniform disclosure (summary of benefits and coverage) DMHC and CDI Claims payment policies and practices DMHC and CDI Provider complaints DMHC and CDI Utilization review policies and practices DMHC and CDI Quality assurance/management policies and practices DMHC Enrollee/member grievances/complaints and appeals policies and practices DMHC and CDI Independent medical review DMHC and CDI Marketing and advertising DMHC and CDI Guaranteed issue individual and small group (as of 2014) DMHC and CDI Rating factors DMHC and CDI Medical loss ratio DMHC and CDI Premium rate review DMHC and CDI Geographic rating regions DMHC and CDI Rate development and justification is consistent with the Affordable Care Act requirements Reasonableness review
+Definition of Good Standing Agency Verification that issuer holds a state health care service plan license or insurance certificate of authority. • Approved for what lines of business (e.g. commercial, small group, individual) DMHC • Approved to operate in what geographic service areas DMHC Most recent financial exam and medical survey report DMHC Most recent market conduct exam CDI Affirmation of no material 1 statutory or regulatory violations, including penalties levied, in the past two years in relation to any of the following, where applicable: Financial solvency and reserves DMHC and CDI Administrative and organizational capacity DMHC • Benefit Design State mandates (to cover and to offer) DMHC and CDI • Essential health benefits 2 Pediatric Dental only (as of 2014) DMHC and CDI Basic health care services DMHC and CDI Copayments, deductibles, out-of-pocket maximums DMHC and CDI Actuarial value confirmation (per Federal rules) DMHC and CDI Network adequacy and accessibility standards DMHC and CDI Provider contracts DMHC and CDI Claims payment policies and practices DMHC and CDI Provider complaints DMHC and CDI Utilization review policies and practices DMHC and CDI • Quality assurance/management policies and practices DMHC • Enrollee/Member grievances/complaints and appeals policies and practices DMHC and CDI Independent medical review DMHC and CDI Marketing and advertising DMHC and CDI • Guaranteed issue individual and small group (as of 2014) DMHC and CDI